Ghent or Bruges: how do you choose between two delightful things?

-    Can I visit Bruges and Ghent in one day?
+Can you visit Bruges and Ghent in one day?

 Technically, yes–you could visit Bruges and Ghent in one day on a long day trip from Brussels and see both on the same day, but we wouldn’t recommend it–you would be incredibly rushed.